assemble/grunt-assemble-permalinks/docs/README.tmpl.md

 > {%= description %}

-## Table of Contents
 {%= toc %}

 Also see the [Gruntfile](./Gruntfile.js) for example usage.

 ## Contributing
 We welcome all kinds of contributions!
-The most basic way to show your support is to star the project, and if you'd like to get involed please see the [Contributing to {%= name %}]({%= homepage %}/blob/master/CONTRIBUTING.md) guide for information on contributing to this project.
+The most basic way to show your support is to star the project, and if you'd like to get involved please see the [Contributing to {%= name %}]({%= homepage %}/blob/master/CONTRIBUTING.md) guide for information on contributing to this project.

 ## Quickstart
 {%= _.doc("quickstart.md") %}